bartutt/eGradesBook/readme.md

+# NEW VERSION BASED ON MySQL DB
+# ->BRANCH BASED ON MySQL
-# eSchool
+# eGradesBook
-eSchool projected and created by Bartlomiej Witkowski.
+eGradesBook projected and created by Bartlomiej Witkowski.

 Web based school management system with basic functions.
 It was created as a learning process.